Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Finite Difference formulation of a scheme

 \end{T2}

-We could call the form of \fd scheme from \Cref{prop:ReductionFiniteDifferenceNGeq1Old} and \Cref{prop:ReductionFiniteDifferenceNGeq1Old} bis ``canonical'' since we shall prove in \Cref{sec:InvarianceChoiceRelaxationParamtersConserved} that it guarantees that the \fd does not depend on the choice of relaxation parameters for the conserved variables, which do not play any role in the original \lbm scheme either, as previously discussed.
+We could call the form of \fd scheme from \Cref{prop:ReductionFiniteDifferenceNGeq1Old} and \Cref{prop:ReductionFiniteDifferenceNGeq1Old} bis ``canonical'' since we shall prove in \Cref{sec:InvarianceChoiceRelaxationParamtersConserved} that it guarantees that the \fd schemes do not depend on the choice of relaxation parameters for the conserved variables, which do not play any role in the original \lbm scheme either, as previously discussed.

-\begin{remark}[Lack of scaling assumption] The results in \Cref{prop:ReductionFiniteDifferenceGeneralOld}, \Cref{prop:ReductionFiniteDifferenceNGeq1Old}, \Cref{prop:ReductionFiniteDifferenceGeneralOld} bis, \Cref{prop:ReductionFiniteDifferenceNGeq1Old} bis are fully discrete and do not make any assumption on the particular scaling between the time-step $\timestep$ and the space-step $\spacestep$.
-In particular, they can be employed both in the case of acoustic scaling, namely $\timestep \sim \spacestep$, and in the case of diffusive scaling $\timestep \sim \spacestep^2$. \end{remark} The previous Remark signifies that the corresponding \fd schemes can be utilized to assess the consistency of the underlying \lbm scheme with respect to the macroscopic equations regardless of the particular scaling between time and space discretizations.
+\begin{remark}[Lack of scaling assumption] The results in \Cref{prop:ReductionFiniteDifferenceGeneralOld}, \Cref{prop:ReductionFiniteDifferenceNGeq1Old}, \Cref{prop:ReductionFiniteDifferenceGeneralOld} bis, \Cref{prop:ReductionFiniteDifferenceNGeq1Old} bis are fully discrete and do not make any assumption on the particular scaling between the time-step $\timestep$ and the space-step $\spacestep$. \end{remark} The previous \Cref{rem:LackOfScaling} signifies that the corresponding \fd schemes can be utilized to assess the consistency of the underlying \lbm scheme with respect to the macroscopic equations for any particular scaling between time and space discretizations, as we will showcase in \Cref{sec:MainResults}.